AlonsoLopezMendoza/FinalProjectWebTesting/README.md

 1. Clone the project: ```git clone https://github.com/AlonsoLopezMendoza/FinalProjectWebTesting.git```
 1. Open the project in IntelliJ.
 1. IntelliJ will ask if you want to install the dependencies; say yes.
-1. Put the webdrivers (chromedriver.exe and geckodriver.exe) in the project folder (same place in hierarchy as the pom.xml file)
+1. Put the webdrivers (chromedriver.exe and geckodriver.exe) in the project folder (the same place in the hierarchy as the pom.xml file).

 ### How to use the project:
 1. Complete installation steps 1 to 6.
-1. To select which browser to use, type in the name in the "resources/browser.properties", for example "browser=firefox"
+1. To select which browser to use, type in the name in the "resources/browser.properties", for example "browser=firefox".
 1. Run TestRunner.java.

 ### How to view the outcome of the project's tests: